 The Gateway to the citadel is the starting point of this journey through ancient times.
 The first building at this location was a Benedictine monastery, documented in 1294.
 However, after the dissolution of the monastery, this is where the Principality Mint began to function.
 Coins were stamped here for almost two centuries, starting with 1714.
 In the nineteenth century, the same place becomes the city’s prison.

 Another stop in your journey brings you even further into the past.
 The Southern Gate of the Roman camp, part of the Roman fortress, was built in 106 AD.
 The “Principalis Dextra” Gate was flanked by two towers, from which only the foundations can now be seen.
-The Camp was constructed when the 13th Gemini Legion remained in this area to guard the land and supervise the transportation of gold to Rome.
+The Camp was constructed when the 13th Gemini Legion remained in this area to guard the land and supervise gold’s transportation to Rome.
 This was one of the defining moments in Romania’s history.
-After the withdrawal of the Roman armies, at the end of the third century, the local population continued to live together with the legions of veterans who received land, and with migratory peoples who have settled in this area afterwards.
+After the withdrawal of the Roman armies, at the end of the third century, the local population continued to live together with the legions of veterans who received land and with migratory peoples who have settled in this area afterward.
 Alba Iulia would be considered in the next period the political center of the entire area.

 Another attraction that can be seen on the “Route of the Three Fortifications” is the platform artillery.
 Three functional guns dating from the eighteenth century are placed here.
-The guns were actually made in city’s workshops, established ever since the 16th century.
-Arsenal and artillery barracks were hosted in the former princely palace, in the southeast of the “Route of the Three Fortifications”.
-Every Saturday at 12:00, the flag of Alba Iulia is hoisted on the wall of Alba Carolina Citadel and a salvo of honor is executed with the three guns, using a technique of the early eighteenth century.
+The guns were actually made in the city’s workshops, established ever since the 16th century.
+Arsenal and artillery barracks were hosted in the former princely palace, in the southeast of the “Route of the Three Fortifications.”
+Every Saturday at 12:00, the flag of Alba Iulia is hoisted on the wall of Alba Carolina Citadel, and a salvo of honor is executed with the three guns, using a technique of the early eighteenth century.

-Also Must See…
+Also, Must See…